 However, blood kin (on the mother’s side), while known, might not stay with the band.
 During most of the period when humans organised only as hunter-gatherer bands, humanity had not yet filled up the available habitable space.
 The total number of humans on earth rose extremely slowly.
 Great risk from disease or animal attack kept most children from reaching adulthood.
 Many women died in childbirth.
 Men could be injured in confrontations with animals.
 Getting enough food was not the biggest problem.
 But there would be times when the food in some specific area might be a little thin, motivating the band to split into two or more groups and go separate ways.
 None were likely to starve, but individuals might lose contact with relatives.
 Loss of a group member might also occur when different bands met.
 Ordinarily they could afford a reasonable degree of cordiality.
 And as they went their separate ways, each band might lose a few members to the other.
 Sometimes, but not always, this would involve fresh sexual relationships, thus diversifying the gene pools of each group as is the case with great apes to this day.

-“Anatomically modern” humans are thought to have emerged between 150,000 and 200,000 years ago.
-Yet most if not all humans continued to live as hunter-gatherers until at least 10,000 years ago.
+“Anatomically modern” humans are thought to have emerged between one hundred fifty thousand and two hundred thousand years ago.
+Yet most if not all humans continued to live as hunter-gatherers until at least ten thousand years ago.
 The older and longer period is referred to as the “Palaeolithic” (or Old Stone Age).
 The newer period is called the “Neolithic” (or New Stone Age, covering the period up to the first use of metal).
 Only in the Neolithic did some communities begin developing other means of providing themselves with food.
 Slowly the number of non-hunter-gatherers increased until the vast majority of cultures were not of that type (though a few hunter-gatherer communities still exist today).
-So at a minimum, at least 90% of human history is characterised by social organisation which was very functional but which did not include any institutions which were much like the “modern family” ideal.
+So at a minimum, at least ninety percent of human history is characterised by social organisation which was very functional but which did not include any institutions which were much like the “modern family” ideal.
 The hunter-gatherer group was a “family” but by modern standards a fairly large one, with loyalties that were as much socially based as they were biologically based, and which lacked entirely many of today’s “family values.”
 If there is any such thing as a “natural” family, this is it.
 But should we expect a re-emergence of this kind of family in a free society?
 Probably not.

 New food sources influence family structure